A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Non-Convex Approach

-Using the projection $\Pi_{\G}$, we can send any $nd\times d$ matrix onto the feasible region $\G^n$ of the synchronization problem via the \emph{block-wise projection} $\Pi_{\G}^n$.
-Specifically, $\Pi^n : \RR^{nd\times d} \ra \G^n$ is the mapping\footnote{Strictly speaking, $\Pi^n_{\G}$ and $\Pi_{\G}$ are not mapping as in general there can be multiple minimizers to the minimization problem in the definition.
-However, when there are multiple minimizers, all the results in this paper hold by taking an arbitrary one.} defined as
+Using the projection $\Pi_{\G}$, we can map any $nd\times d$ matrix to the feasible region $\G^n$ of the problem $\G$-\sync using the \emph{block-wise projection} $\Pi_{\G}^n: \RR^{nd\times d} \ra \G^n$ given by\footnote{Strictly speaking, the maps $\Pi_{\G}$ and $\Pi^n_{\G}$ are set-valued since in general problem~\eqref{def:Pi} can have multiple minimizers.
+Nevertheless, all the results in this paper hold for any of the minimizers.}